Zkp1-2/AI-Security-Backdoor-Detection/README.md

 The goal is to demonstrate both offensive and defensive understanding of AI security, following a progressive, research-style methodology rather than a single isolated experiment.

+📄 **Full Technical Report**

+- [PDF] reports/Backdoor_Attacks_in_Deep_Learning.pdf
+- [DOCX] reports/Backdoor_Attacks_in_Deep_Learning.docx

+The full technical report provides a comprehensive analysis of backdoor attacks, detection techniques, and defense strategies implemented in this project.
+It is written in a research-oriented technical report format and is intended to support academic evaluation and Master's-level applications.

 🎯 Key Objectives

 Design and implement multiple types of backdoor attacks